OrionJoshi/DevOps/README.md

 But if we make files in dir directory then git will track it

 Whenever we are adding files, then implicitly directories also added

+### What is Branch and Need of Branching

+Branching:

+1. Important concept
+2. Mandatory concept and unavailable concept in real time project

+We created multiple files, did several commits are said to be in master branch.

+Master branch is default branch/main branch in git.

+Generally main source code we will place in master branch.